UEFA Euro 1996: Quarter-finals and semi-finals

-The first semi-final, featuring France and Czech Republic, resulted in another 0–0 draw and penalties.
-Reynald Pedros was the one player to miss in the shootout, as Czech Republic won the penalty shoot-out 6–5.
+The first semi-final, featuring France and the Czech Republic, resulted in another 0–0 draw and penalties.
+Reynald Pedros was the one player to miss in the shootout, as the Czechs won the penalty shoot-out 6–5.
 The other semi-final was a repeat of the 1990 World Cup semi-final between Germany and England.
 Alan Shearer headed in after three minutes to give his side the lead, but Stefan Kuntz evened the score less than 15 minutes later, and the score remained 1–1 after 90 minutes.
 In extra time, Paul Gascoigne came very close to scoring a golden goal, but fractionally missed a cross from Shearer in front of the empty goal, Darren Anderton hit the post, and Kuntz had a goal disallowed for pushing.
 Neither team was able to find a second goal.
 In penalties, both sides scored their first five kicks, but in the sixth round, Gareth Southgate had his penalty saved, allowing Andreas Möller to score the winning goal.